mohanmca/MohanLearningGround/src/main/md/BetterDeveloper/_algorithm_.md

 *  Bittorrent protocol.
 The elements of the protocol are all fairly easy to understand, but it's gorgeous to see how elegantly it solved a social problem
   * http://www.bittorrent.org/beps/bep_0003.html
   * https://wiki.theory.org/index.php/BitTorrentSpecification
-* Diffie–Hellman
+* Diffieï¿½Hellman
   * https://www.youtube.com/watch?v=YEBfamv-_do
   * Learning via paint analogy is great
 * Tic-Tac-Toe - traversal
   *  By indexing the grid using values from a 3x3 magic square[1].
 In a magic square, every row, column, and diagonal has the same sum.
-So checking for a winner was just checking if a player’s three moves added up to 15.
+So checking for a winner was just checking if a playerï¿½s three moves added up to 15.
 Finding a space that would make the computer win, or block the human opponent from winning, was subtracting two moves from 15 and checking if that spot was available.
 * Fourier transform
   * The FFT algorithm is perhaps the most elegant and useful work of the 20th century.
 * The Gilbert-Johnson-Keerthi convex shape intersection algorithm.